bravomiguel/bravomiguel/README.md

 💭 I'm Ex-KPMG and tech entrepreneur; co-founded friend-finding app (Fethr) tackling Lockdown loneliness.

-🌱 I hold a Data Science Master's and excited about building AI-powered apps (e.g. with ChatGPT, Dall-E etc)
+🌱 I've got a background in Data Science / AI, and excited about building AI-powered apps (e.g. with ChatGPT, Dall-E etc)

 💬 I love languages and travelling, and can speak to you in English, Spanish and French 🇺🇸 🇪🇸 🇫🇷